MappingtheGayGuides/mgg-website/content/methodology.md

 ---
 ### Creating a Dataset

 Turning a historical document, such as the Damron Address Books, into data that can be used for mapping is a process fraught with methodological decisions that shape the resulting dataset.
-The goal of this page is to make visible the choices that were made and clarify our categorization of data.
+The goal of this page is to make visible the choices that were made and clarify our categorization of the data.

 <figure>
 <img src="/images/methodology-typicallisting.png" class="image-right" style="width:350px;">